arillso/ansible.restic/README.md

 These executable scripts can be used to manually trigger a backup action, but are also used for automated backups if you have set `restic_create_cron` to true.

-By default, this role will use the Jinja template file located at `templates/restic_script_Linux.j2` to construct the backup script.
-However, if you wish to customize it further, you may override the template, and set the`restic_backup_script_template` variable to a path to your own template file.
+By default, this role will use the Jinja template file located at [`templates/restic_script_Linux.j2`](https://github.com/arillso/ansible.restic/blob/master/templates/restic_script_Linux.j2) to construct the backup script.
+However, if you wish to customize it further, you may override the template and set the`restic_backup_script_template` variable to a path to your own template file.

 On Linux, if you want to take a manual snapshot, you can run the backup like this: